CrawfordL/Capstone/README.md

 Project Name: Chatbot

 Project Description
 The Chatbot project is a web-based application developed using PHP and SQLite that provides AI-powered responses to user queries.
-The chatbot is integrated with Gwen AI to deliver conversational AI capabilities.
+The chatbot is integrated with Quen 3 AI to deliver conversational AI capabilities.
 The project focuses on user interaction, conversation history storage, and security features such as input validation and rate limiting.

 Project Tasks